GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Back-End/README.en.md

 ### This system was developed so that events at Fatec Itu - Dom Amaury College can be streamed.
 Castanho could have a more practical registration method, making it easier for students, outsiders, and event organizers.
 Clearly, this system is also used by event organizers for management, monitoring, etc.

-### 👥 This system is being created by: Guilherme Francisco Pereira // José Lucas Martins Gomes as a final project development / Real system
+### 👥 This system is being created by: Guilherme Francisco Pereira as a final project development / Real system

 ### ✨ Interesting fact!!
 This is the only student-developed system that is implemented and used by the college, both by students and professors, coordinators, and more!